MonetDB/pymonetdb/doc/development.rst

 Prepare test databases
 ^^^^^^^^^^^^^^^^^^^^^^

-Some tests rely on a running MonetDB daemon to create and use test databases, Some tests rely on a running MonetDB default database "demo".
+Some tests rely on a running MonetDB daemon to create and use test databases.
+Some tests rely on a running MonetDB default database "demo".
 Therefore, you need to set up those processes before running the tests.